uchuugaka/ABSQLite/README.md

-ABSQLite is a different wrapper to SQLite for Objective-C.
+#ABSQLite is an Objective-C wrapper to SQLite.

 There are 3 classes that conform to the ABDatabaseProtocols
 There is a full example included that shows how the classes are used.

-Quick start:
+##Quick start:
 Copy the required files to your project
 import "ABSQLiteDB.h

-ABDatabase methods of interest:
+*ABDatabase methods of interest:
 - (BOOL) connect:(NSString*)uri
 - (void) beginTransaction
 - (void) rollback